jpkalbacher/runwithme/README.md

 ## Phase 1 - User Authentication (1.5 days)

-In phase one I will implement user signpu and authentication using BCrypt.
+In phase one I will implement user signup and authentication using BCrypt.
 After Signup/Login the user will be placed on a page that contains the container for the applications root React component.
 I will also set up a full JSON API for Events.
 After phase one, users will be able to create an account and login, and be placed on an empty page.

 [details](docs/Phases/Phase1.md)